whiffee/Jupyter_caveman/readme.md

 __Install pip__

 If you invoke pip in a terminal, advice about the correct syntax for its installation will appear.
 Pip comes with some baggage, and takes a little time to get installed.
 When dealing with an older distro, things can go wrong, like not being able to install pip.
-If this happens, see the pip-related snippet in the file _terminal-snippets_.
+If this happens, see the pip-related snippet in the file _terminal\_snippets_.

 __Install the Python Framework__